norvig/paip-lisp/docs/chapter23.md

             (lambda ,(rest name) . ,body)))))
 ```

-Finally, we have some auxiliary functions to print out the results, to distinguish bet
-ween labels and instructions, and to determine the index of a variable in an environme
+Finally, we have some auxiliary functions to print out the results, to distinguish between labels and instructions, and to determine the index of a variable in an environment.
-nt.
 Scheme functions now are implemented as structures, which must have a field for the code, and one for the environment.
 In addition, we provide a field for the name of the function and for the argument list; these are used only for debugging purposes.
 We'll adopt the convention that the `define` macro sets the function's name field, by calling `name!` (which is not part of standard Scheme).